Official Regulations Governing the Sport of Beer Pong

 The following equipment shall be deemed necessary and requisite for the proper conduct of a regulation match:

-- Playing Surface: One (1) regulation table measuring eight feet in length and two feet in width, constructed of materials suitable for competitive play.
+- Playing Surface: One (1) regulation table measuring at least 2.5 metres in length and 60 centimetres in width, constructed of materials suitable for competitive play.

 - Balls: A minimum of two (2) regulation table tennis balls, approximately 40 millimeters in diameter.